 In August 2016, the FASB issued ASU 2016-15, "Classification of Certain Cash Receipts and Cash Payments."
 The standard addresses the classification of certain transactions within the statement of cash flows, including cash payments for debt prepayment or debt extinguishment costs, contingent consideration payments made after a business combination, and distributions received from equity method investments.
 The ASU is effective for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted.
-During the three months ended April 1, 2017, the Company elected to early adopt this standard and applied the changes retrospectively to all prior periods presented within its unaudited condensed consolidated statement of cash flows for the three months ended March 26, 2016.
+During the three months ended April 1, 2017, the Company elected to early adopt this standard and applied the changes retrospectively to all prior periods presented within its unaudited condensed consolidated statements of cash flows.
+The adoption of this standard had no impact within the unaudited condensed consolidated statement of cash flows for the three months ended March 26, 2016.